TesaRocks/final-project-front-end/README.md

   - Reducer.ts.
   - Selectors.ts.
   - For the above I like to work with NGRX Schematics to minimize bugs.
+  - As well I use NGRX-Store dev tools to view the store change's state at runtime.
 - For best UI experience:
   - I have loading spinners whenever an API call is made to the backend.
 Such spninners on/off triggers are created at the corresponding reducer file.
   - I fetch data in a PAGINATED form to have less traffic between calls.